ansys/pyensight/README.rst

    virtualenv venv  # create virtual environment source venv/bin/activate  # (.\venv\Scripts\activate for Windows shell)
-   pip install -r requirements/dev.txt  # install dependencies
+   pip install -r requirements/dev.txt  # install dependencies make install-dev  # install pyensight in editable mode

+Now you can start developing pyensight.

-To install pyensight:
+To build and install pyensight:

 .. code::

    make clean  # clean
    make build   # build
+   # this will replace the editable install done previously.
+If you don't want to replace,
+   # switch your virtual environments to test the new install separately.
-   make install  # install
+   make install
    make smoketest  # test import

+Pre-commit setup:

 ``pre-commit`` is a multi-language package manager for pre-commit hooks.

 To install pre-commit into your git hooks, run: